shoreagents/shoreagents-ai-monorepo/GUNTING-COMPLETE-ONBOARDING-SYSTEM-DOCUMENTATION.md

 3. Staff logs back in
 4. Staff tries to edit Section 1

-**Expected Result:** ❌ All inputs in Section 1 are disabled, cannot edit
+**Expected Result:** Γ¥î All inputs in Section 1 are disabled, cannot edit

 ---